All Episodes

 He's not anti-immigration, correct?

-He's just anti uh not vetting people carefully.
+He's just anti-not vetting people carefully.

-Yeah, and this is always what they do when uh the establishment media is reporting on uh somebody like uh Le Pen or Fionn or Donald Trump in the United States, they try to portray the positions that they're taking in this most negative light possible.
+Yeah, and this is always what they do when the establishment media is reporting on somebody like Le Pen or Fion or Donald Trump in the United States.

-Obviously, the whole problem with immigration is only a problem with jihadis coming in among the migrant stream and Sharia supremacists coming in among the migrant stream who want to replace uh the laws of France or the laws of the United States with the laws of Islam and who are going to do violence in the pursuit of that end or work through subversive means in pursuit of that end.
+Obviously, the whole problem with immigration is only a problem with jihadis coming in among the migrant stream and Sharia supremacists coming in among the migrant stream who want to replace the laws of France or the laws of the United States with the laws of Islam and who are going to do violence in the pursuit of that end or work through subversive means in pursuit of that end.

-That's the only reason why anybody is worried about immigration, but they try to portray it as if this is a racist, bigoted, xenophobic action instead of what they ought to be doing, saying this is a candidate who's raising issues about national security in relation to immigration that need to be addressed and challenging the leftist candidates about how they propose to protect the French people.
+But they try to portray it as if this is a racist, bigoted, xenophobic action instead of what they ought to be doing, saying this is a candidate who's raising issues about national security in relation to immigration that need to be addressed and challenging the leftist candidates about how they propose to protect the French people.

 But they never do that, of course, because they're not on our side.

-Now what's the situation in France?
+Now, what's the situation in France?

-They melted back into the Muslim population in France, they moved back over to Belgium and were protected there in Mullenbeek, the m notorious Muslim neighborhood of Antwerp for months.
+They moved back over to Belgium and were protected there in Molenbique, the notorious Muslim neighborhood of Antwerp, for months.

 And everybody knew they were there, but nobody said a word to authorities.